ashutosh-rath02/Akro/README.md

 #### Daily Checks

 - View all items from a template
-- Mark items as completed with photo verification
+- Mark items as completed with or without photo verification
 - Add descriptions to items for more details
 - Automatic 24-hour reset of checks

 #### Photo Verification

-- Take photos directly in the app
+- Take photos directly in the app (optional feature)
 - Photos are stored locally on device
 - Visual confirmation provides peace of mind